Post-Production Tech and ’Flows

 “We Met in Virtual Reality:” A Very Different Kind of VR Filmmaking

-Seeking to create a new form of immersive global filmmaking, director Joe Hunting filmed his documentary feature inside the metaverse.
-Jenny and DustBunny in “We Met in Virtual Reality.”
-Cr: […]
+Seeking to create a new form of immersive global filmmaking, filmmaker Joe Hunting shot his documentary feature inside Social VR.

 Julian Mitchell